First published in June, 2010,

 Pocket New Testament with Psalms

-Pocket New Testament with Psalms and Proverbs: English Standard Version (Black Genuine Leather)
+Pocket New Testament, Psalms and Proverbs: English Standard Version Black Leather

-New American Standard New Testament with Psalms and Proverbs; Blue Imitation Leather
+New American Standard New Testament, Psalms and Proverbs

-NIV Pocket Thin New Testament With Psalms & Proverbs
+NIV Pocket Thin New Testament, Psalms & Proverbs

-Deluxe Pocket New Testament with Psalms and Proverbs: King James Version
+Deluxe Pocket New Testament, Psalms and Proverbs: King James Version

 Vest Pocket New Testament With Psalms